Agree with our rating?

 Founded in 2001, Network for Good is a fundraising platform and payment processor that primarily offers merchant accounts for non-profit organizations.
 The company was originally established by America Online, Cisco Systems, and Yahoo!, and has since processed over $1 billion in donations.
 Network for Good does not list its back-end processor or its acquiring bank on its website.
 In 2022, Network for Good was acquired by Apax Partners LLP in a large move that also involved acquiring EveryAction, Social Solutions, and CyberGrants.

-Network for Good processes all major debit and credit cards for non-profits and fundraisers.
-Their other services include donor management, communication tools, online fundraising, donation/fundraiser measurement and tracking, and event and auction management.
+Network for Good provides a comprehensive suite of services for non-profits and fundraisers, handling all major debit and credit card transactions.
+Their offerings also encompass donor management, communication tools, online fundraising, donation and fundraiser measurement and tracking, as well as event and auction management.

 Network for Good processes payments for non-profits and fundraisers

-Network for Good offers email support at all times and phone support from 8 a.m. to 8 p.m., Monday through Friday.
+Network for Good provides continuous email support and phone support available from 8 a.m. to 8 p.m., Monday through Friday.
+The following customer service contact is available:

 (888) 284-7978 – Toll-Free General Customer Service

-Network for Good offers a dedicated email support address at [email protected], a support form, and live chat support through its website.
+In addition, Network for Good offers a dedicated email support at [email protected], a support form, and live chat on their website.

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.